jaredhowland/caddy-stack/README.md

 There are lots of tutorials on setting up `SSH` access with `sudo` privileges.
 Use one if you need to get that set up.

-If you are using a Debian-based distro, you can run this command to install the pre-requisite software:
+If you are using a Fedora-based distro, you can run this command to install the pre-requisite software:
 ```bash
 sudo dnf -y install git nano podman podman-compose
 ```